ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

 A new database instance should be created for each quarter, since the database contains data from the current slack workspace.

 For proj-mapache-search, the app has read-only access to the data; the data is updated by a script run by the staff.

+## Onboarding new teams and devs

+1. Set up a new cluster for the Mapache database under the current quarter organization.
+2.